 One great thing about electrically conductive adhesives is that they can be designed and customized to suit a diverse range of applications.
 Apart from the obvious necessity for the filler material to be highly conductive, one of the main factors determining the material used is its stability during the manufacturing of the adhesive.

-For example, the conductivity of the adhesive may be dramatically reduced if the conductive particles contain any contaminants such as, metal oxides or by-products from manufacturing.
-Metal oxides may form when the material is exposed to moisture or air and it is therefore very important to specify a filler material that offers chemical stability, ease of manufacture and is cost competitive.
+For example, the conductivity of the adhesive may be dramatically reduced if the conductive particles contain any contaminants such as metal oxides or by-products from manufacturing.
+Metal oxides may form when the material is exposed to moisture or air and it is therefore very important to specify a filler material that offers chemical stability, ease of manufacture and is cost-competitive.
 Non-reactive metals such as gold or platinum offer great conductivity but the raw material costs are often too expensive to use economically.
 Therefore, silver, silver-coated nickel, nickel or graphite are predominantly used.
 The choice of filler material largely depends on the conductivity and budgetary requirements of the specific application.

-As engineers face the increasing pressure to fit greater computing power into smaller spaces, manufacturers are looking for more environmentally friendly ways to improve efficiency, boost performance and maximise quality.
+As engineers face the increasing pressure to fit greater computing power into smaller spaces, manufacturers are looking for more environmentally friendly ways to improve efficiency, boost performance and maximize quality.
 What do electrically conductive adhesives offer over the more traditional solder methods?

 Although the tin/lead soldering technique has been widely used for making electrical connections and packaging for electronic components, it is being replaced by lead-free alternatives for various reasons.
 The first and foremost issue with lead solders is toxicity.
 Due to the toxicity and the environmental impact issues, the electronic industry is replacing lead soldering at a fast pace.
 To overcome these drawbacks of lead soldering, Master Bond offers various one and two component, RoHS compliant, electrically conductive systems for use in the electronic industry.